Dora, Missouri

-Dora is an unincorporated community in Ozark County, in the U.S. state of Missouri.
-The ZIP Code for Dora is 65637.
+Dora is an unincorporated community in Ozark County, Missouri, United States.
+The ZIP code for Dora is 65637.

 History

-The post office at Dora has been in operation since 1879.
-An early postmaster gave the community the name of his daughter, Dora Fischer.
+Dora was created when James K. P. Dobbs was given a deed from the U.S. government to the land he had homesteaded.
+The post office at Dora has been in operation since 1879and Dora has been thriving ever since the beginning of the post office.
+An early postmaster named Johann Gottlieb Anton Fischer gave the community the name of his daughter, Dora Fischer.

 Education

 Dora is served by the Dora R-III School District.